A review of the Ingreedies cookbook. A great resource for anyone who likes cooking with their children, or who wants to encourage them to!

 *Disclaimer: this is an affiliate link meaning that if you buy something after clicking on it I’ll receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
 Thanks for supporting Sneaky Veg.
 Read my full disclosure.

-Disclaimer: I have been given a copy of the Ingreedies cookbook to give away as a prize.
+Disclaimer: I was given a copy of the Ingreedies cookbook to give away as a prize.
 I have received no other payment for this post and all opinions are honest and are my own.